PHolmes1011/Portfolio-Peter-Holmes/index.md

 ![A picture of myself](/Images/Edited/PXL_20220418_125244626.jpg)

 ## About Me
-My name’s Peter Holmes, I'm a recent Sheffield Hallam graduate hoping to get into the software engineering world.

-I've studied a wide range of different subjects gaining experience in DirectX 11 & 12, PlayStation 4 development, Unity and Unreal.
-Working on many great projects either as part of a team or by myself.
+My name’s Peter Holmes, I'm in my early 20s and am greatly enthusiastic about computer science and software development.
+I studied at Sheffield Hallam on the computer science for games course, with the end goal of getting a job in the games industry and of course because it sounded fun.
+I was soon shown I had made the right decision, I loved learning about computer and console architecture, along with programming and software development techniques.
+Gaining experience in DirectX 11 & 12, PlayStation 4 development, Unity and Unreal.
+Not to mention being surrounded with cool, interesting and likeminded people.
+Some of whom I'd develop projects with as a part of the course and extracurricular.
+It really showed that this was the future for me and something I could be passionate about.

+I then went on to study a masters at the University of Leeds in high performancee computer graphics, however I found it didn't capture the same enjoyment as I'd experienced during my time at Sheffield, so despite learning some interesting things I sought out other opportunities.

 ![Another picture of myself](/Images/Edited/PXL_20220418_135309084.jpg)

 ### What I’m Doing
-I'm currently looking for roles in the games industry after graduating from Sheffield Hallam doing computer science for games, where I achieved a 1st class honours degree.
-This has allowed me to learn a wide array of useful and varied subjects.
+This leads on to what I'm doing now.
+I'm looking for jobs in the games industry and in software engineering as a whole.
+In the meantime, I'm keeping my skills sharp developing a game in Unreal Engine 5 and working on my 3D Vulkan renderer which I one day plan to use for a simple game.

+## Stuff I've Done

 ### During the first year I: